jkunimune/elastik/readme.md

 There are two main caveats.
 One is that the inverse table cannot completely account for places where two sections of the mesh overlap.
-A single set of x and y coordinates in one of those regions can be projected from multiple sets of latitude and longitude, but the table only provides one of those sets.
+A single set of x and y coordinates in one of those places can be projected from multiple sets of latitude and longitude, but the table only provides one of those sets.
 In practice those overlap regions are small enough that it doesn't really matter.